Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Electrolysis.md

 ### **Hazard**: Mixing chamber

-**Description**: Explosion in the mixing chamber.
+**Description**: Explosion in the mixing chamber (shrapnel injury, hearing damage).

 **Affected People**: All

 **Before Mitigation**: Likelihood: 4, Severity: 4, Overall: 16

 **Mitigation**: The valve at the top of the mixing chamber is designed so it defaults to be open, so gas won't build up when you are not paying attention.
 The explosion is separated from this chamber by water so it shouldn't ignite.
-The explosion occurs behind a blast shield.
+There is a polycarbonate blast shield.

 Call first aider in event of injury.